AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 ## Setup a RPC node

-Oak provide an RPC which everyone can use at rpc.turing.oak.tech.
+Ava Protocol provide an RPC which everyone can use at rpc.turing.oak.tech.
 It handle both of JSON RPC and websocket request.

 If you plan to run a node to serve RPC yourself, or have been running a RPC you can use these below parameter: